 Rue du Trône 98

 Aarhus University was founded in 1928 and today, it is a globally oriented, academically diverse and research-intensive institution with four faculties: Arts, Aarhus BSS, Health and Science and Technology.

-The University of Bern is a public institution, based in Switzerland’s capital city, with a strong focus on providing excellence in research and teaching.
+Globally connected and regionally anchored, the University of Bern is a public institution with a strong focus on excellence in research and teaching.

 The University of Bologna, founded in 1088, was the first university and is the oldest in the world.